 Do you feel affinity with Wageningen and do you want to contribute to the mission of UFW?

-The number of people who feel a connection with the themes at Wageningen University & Research and want to express this, is growing.
-There has been an increase in the number of University Fund Wageningen donors, from 2,288 in 2015 to 2,589 in 2016.
-The number of initiatives by third parties and the resulting funding have also grown.
-It is good to see that individuals and groups of people are increasingly motivated to show their direct involvement by taking action on their own.
+The number of people who feel a connection with the themes of Wageningen University & Research and want to express this has remained the same this year.
+However, the number of initiatives by third parties and the resulting funding have grown.
+It is good to see that individuals and groups of people are increasingly motivated to become directly involved by taking action on their own.

 The most important collective aims are: